emmaggie/nd4j/matrixwise.md

      ndv = nd.mmul(nd2);

 Using the second parameter to specify the nd-array to which the product should be assigned is a convention common in ND4J.

+To learn about transposing and reshaping matrices with ND4J, [click here](../reshapetranspose.html).